nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 Typical edits supply the new payload at a Logical Offset and length.
 This data may be optionally pre-compressed.
 Additionally, edits may be made to the key-value metadata for the pending object version.

+## Metadata Impact on Payload
+Certain metadata fields have impact on the retained payload:
+* The Logical Size of an object will cause payload past the logical end to be removed from the new manifest.
+This may require a read-modify-write cycle for a partially retained chunk.
+* Changing the compression method is not supported with retained payload.
+It would require fetching, decopressing and recompressing each chunk.ß

 ## Fork-edit-merge
 As an option a 'new' command could create a snapshot version to hold multiple version manifests created within the transaction.
 This is the equivalent of creating a fork under git.